Reggae Maranhão Museum: History

 It was founded on January 18, 2018.
 The museum aims to materialize the memories of the Jamaican rhythm that conquered the state of Maranhão.

 São Luís is also considered the capital of reggae in Brazil, having received the nickname of Brazilian Jamaica.
 The city has more than 200 radiolas, a name given to sound teams formed by DJs and stereos with dozens of powerful amplifiers stacked.

 Several narratives seek to explain how reggae was incorporated into the local culture.
-According to some reports, since the 1970s, some people were able to capture short-wave Caribbean radio, due to geographical proximity.
-Later, tourists, emigrants and sailors of the port zone of the city also would influence in the introduction of the rhythm in the state.
+According to some reports, since the 1970s, some people have been able to capture short-wave Caribbean radio, due to geographical proximity.
+Later, tourists, emigrants, and sailors in the city's port zone would also influence the introduction of the rhythm in the state.

-In the 80's and 90's, reggae shows spread throughout the outskirts of São Luís.
-In 1984, the first reggae radio program appeared and later the first local television programs, such as the Conexão Jamaica, of the TV Difusora.
-Also appeared the first local bands, like the Tribo de Jah.
+In the 80s and 90s, reggae shows spread throughout the outskirts of São Luís.
+In 1984, the first reggae radio program appeared, and later the first local television programs, such as the Conexão Jamaica, of the TV Difusora.
+The first local bands, like the Tribo de Jah, also appeared.

 The reggae played in São Luís presented different characteristics in relation to Jamaican reggae, seeking a more romantic and sensual rhythm.
 The way of dancing is also typical of the region.
 Some researchers argue that the rhythm style is similar to local folk rhythms, such as bumba-meu-boi and Tambor de Crioula.
 Some songs are called "melô" or "pedra" (stone, in Portuguese), when they become local successes.